deeplearning4j/deeplearning4j/about.md

 ## ND4J & ND4S

-[ND4J is the Java scientific computing engine](http://nd4j.org/) powering our matrix manipulations.
+[ND4J is a scientific computing engine for the JVM](http://nd4j.org/) powering our matrix manipulations, using C++ for large-scale operations.
 (See its [Github repo here](https://github.com/deeplearning4j/nd4j/).)
 [ND4S](https://github.com/deeplearning4j/nd4s) is its Scala wrapper.

 ## Media